Clever Laziness

 When you’re writing or coding, letting the work rest for a day or two usually lets you review it with a fresh perspective revealing its flaws as obvious.
 This goes beyond the usual recuperative effect of rest.

-This sentiment is echoed by Rach Smith, who works on CodePen.
+Rach Smith echoes this sentiment, who works on CodePen.

 Refactoring is an art all on its own.
 Revising existing code to make it more efficient, readable, or understandable without changing its external behavior is the equivalent of an artist stepping back, looking at their painting, and realizing that a few strokes here and there could turn it into a masterpiece.
 But companies don’t usually reward this.
 Why?
 Because it doesn’t directly translate into a new feature, a bug fix, or any other tangible metric that can be paraded in front of stakeholders.